Salmanghojaria/Portfolio-2/README.md

 ![image](https://github.com/user-attachments/assets/d44a832a-fec5-4227-9b84-6d14fc37cad9)

-### Now go to the Terminal then ping the address and getway to see its working or not.
+### Now go to the Terminal then ping the address and gateway to see its working or not.
 #### command ping 192.168.12.1
 #### command ping 192.168.12.2